 BluePay Review 2021

-BluePay was recently consolidated with Clover by parent company First Data.
-After this change, all previous BluePay customers were taken over by Clover.
-Additionally, BluePay no longer has a website.
+BluePay was consolidated with Clover by First Data, its parent company.
+All previous BluePay customers are now managed by Clover.
+Bluepay also no longer has a website.
 The website redirects to Clover.

 BluePay is owned by First Data, and if you read our review of First Data’s payment processing system, you know we weren’t thrilled with its offerings.
 Unfortunately, a lot of the problems that impaired First Data’s processing are present in BluePay.

 If you’re on the hunt to compare the rates of every processing company, BluePay is still worth a look because it could offer you a good deal.
 Plus, it provides a few nifty security features and e-commerce tools that make online transactions safe and easy.